h0ngcha0/liuhongchao.github.io/_posts/2016-11-14-some-thoughts-after-trump-victory.md

 Brexit and Trump victory.

 Unfortunately, this doesn't seem to be a problem with easy fixes.
-At a time when everyone seems to resort to xenophobia and protectionism, we really need to see a smart and inspirational solution.
+At a time when everyone seems to resort to xenophobia and protectionism, we really need to see a smarter and more inspirational solution.